torbjornhedqvist/xlsxcalendar/documentation/README.md

 # User guide

-## Setup: Using virtual environment or manual installation
+## Setup: Using virtual environment, Docker or manual installation

 ### Setup using a virtual environment
 This setup is verified with python 3.12.3.
 Start with cloning the